codewar65/VTX_ClientServer/README.md

 ## Running VTXServ

 Type vtxserv from the command line.
+Once the server is running you can enter commands like:

 START ALL : start up the web server, websocket server, and the bridge process.
 The bridge process redirects StdIn/StdOut back and forth between the 'node'